 Alabama State University

-A good fit for students who want accessible admissions and families looking for lower cost. graduation rate is below 40%; freshman retention is below 65%.
-72% of students receive Pell Grants — strong access mission.
+A good fit for students who want accessible admissions and students who prefer a mid-size campus. graduation rate is below 40%; median debt is moderately high.
+71% of students receive Pell Grants — strong access mission.

 About This School